Marshal-Alone/ecommerce-chatbot/docs/technical_documentation.md

 This implementation follows a simplified approach:

 - Direct hardcoded MongoDB connection (no environment variables)
-- JavaScript-based filtering instead of complex MongoDB queries
+- JavaScript-based filtering for search operations
 - Focused product schema with essential fields only
 - Simple response logic for the chatbot
+- Straightforward API endpoints without complex parameters

 ## 3. Implementation Details